andriikushch/CarND-Advanced-Lane-Lines/README.md

 #### 5. Erode and dilate "thresholded S channel mask" and "absolute Sobel x mask"

 At this point, we are combining (operator `OR`) "thresholded S channel mask" and "absolute Sobel x mask".
-And to remove noise apply sequentially `cv2.erode` and `cv2.dilate` functions.
+And to make it more explicit apply sequentially `cv2.erode` and `cv2.dilate` functions.

 | Absolute Sobel X | Thresholded S channel | Erode and dilate |
 |---|---|---|